by Dr. Ken Canfield

 After a long day I boarded the plane, found my seat for the three-hour flight home, and was eager to take a nap.
-During nightly air flights the usual etiquette for travelers is to keep to yourself and don’t start lengthy conversations with those around you.
+During normal nighttime flights, the usual etiquette for travelers is to keep to yourself and don’t start lengthy conversations with those around you.
 But this evening’s flight would be different.

 After earning a college degree in economics, James found a job and quickly learned how the real world works—and he kept applying what his grandfather had taught him.
 After some years, James became a leader in his company, heading their investments in new technologies and currencies.

-Naturally, he kept talking with his grandfather about his career developments whenever they talked.
+Naturally, he kept telling his grandfather about his career developments whenever they talked.
 For his job, James needed to stay on the cutting edge of investing strategies, and much of it was foreign to his grandfather.
 He listened and asked questions but struggled to completely understand.

 Nevertheless, because of their history together and the trust they had built through the years, James’ grandfather decided to invest in this new enterprise.
 So far, it’s been a great decision as that investment has been a winner.
-This elderly saver has learned some new insights, but best of all it gives him a chance to keep up with what his grandson is doing in the financial world.
+This elderly saver has learned some new insights, but best of all it gives him a chance to keep up with what his grandson is doing.

 I appreciate James’ story because it demonstrates a grandparent finding a way to share his life and his wisdom with a grandchild.
 Many times, our hobbies and interests can be passed on and shared like this, and sometimes they ignite a passion or turn into a career.